Psychotherapy During COVID-19 Pandemic

-You and I create a time, place, and space for you to integrate painful feelings that have prevented you from living, working, and loving in a fulfilling and satisfying way.
+You and I create a time, place, and space for you to make sense of painful feelings that prevent you from living, working, and loving in a fulfilling and satisfying way.

 The work I do helps those not been sufficiently helped by prior psychotherapy.
 I see clients frustrated by medical and mental health clinics, long wait time, lack of consistent therapy appointments and who feel they haven’t been heard.

 as we discuss what is happening for you and what prompts you to call.